venelin/PMMUsingSPLITT/README.md

 PMMUsingSPLITT
 ==============

 The goal of PMMUsingSPLITT is to provide a minimal example of how to use the SPLITT C++ library in an R-package.
+The package implements parallelized log-likelihood calculation of the univariate phylogenetic mixed model (PMM).
+The PMM is used in the comparative analysis of biological data originating from a set of living and/or extinct species to estimate the rate of phenotypic evolution resulting from genetic drift.
+The calculation of the log-likelihood of the model parameters, given a phylogenetic tree and trait data at the tips, is done using a quadratic polynomial representation of the log-likelihood function described in the article 'Parallel Likelihood Calculation for Phylogenetic Comparative Models: the 'SPLITT' C++ Library'.
+A preprint of the article is available from <https://doi.org/10.1101/235739>.
+The package provides an implementation in R (function 'PMMLogLik') as well as a parallel implementation in C++ (function 'PMMLogLikCpp') based on the 'SPLITT' library for serial and parallel lineage traversal of trees (<https://venelin.github.io/SPLITT/index.html>).
+The function 'MiniBenchmark' allows to compare the calculation times for different tree sizes.
 See [this guide](https://venelin.github.io/SPLITT/articles/SPLITTRcppModules.html) for a tutorial.

 Installation
 ------------